 Document Analysts are important members of a highly collaborative team within our New York State Insurance Division.
-Reporting to a Supervisor, Document Analysts are responsible for analyzing, indexing, and naming No Fault Auto Insurance documents submitted by the parties prior to arbitration.
+Reporting to a Supervisor, you will be responsible for analyzing, indexing, and naming No Fault Auto Insurance documents submitted by the parties prior to arbitration.
 Responsibilities also include reporting discrepancies in document filings and assisting conciliators in resolving indexing anomalies.
 The ideal candidate should be computer savvy, have strong communication skills, be self-motivated and have a strong eye for detail.

 The American Arbitration Association offers a competitive salary and the opportunity to have a rewarding career in a fast-paced, results-driven environment.
 Our comprehensive benefits program includes the following: health and Rx, dental and orthodontia, vision, discounted pet insurance, disability insurance, basic and supplemental life insurance, 403(b) and Roth 403(b) retirement plans w/company match, a discounted corporate FitBit program, and generous paid time-off benefits.
 We also offer a comprehensive initial and on-going training program including monthly training courses to enhance personal and professional development.

 Education & Experience: Associates degree in business or related discipline; 2 years of relevant experience (e.g. customer service, medical/liability insurance, case administration, or legal environment); or an equivalent combination of education and experience.